TapeWerm/MCscripts/README.txt

-Minecraft Java Edition and Bedrock Edition server (also known as bedrock dedicated server or BDS for short) systemd services and scripts for backups and shutdown warning
+Minecraft Java Edition and Bedrock Edition server (also known as Bedrock Dedicated Server or BDS for short) systemd services and scripts for backups and shutdown warning
+MCBEbackup.sh level-name cannot contain ,
 You must restart the server after backup in Bedrock Edition https://bugs.mojang.com/browse/BDS-198
 Xbox One can only connect on LAN, Nintendo Switch cannot connect at all